 The reptilian-illuminati hybrids are obsessed with sexual aggression and domination, which is evidenced by their sex magic rituals.
 Humans are routinely taken and programmed to serve them as familiars and sex slaves; more evidence of their desire to control and "own" others.
 Stanley Kubrick's Eyes Wide Shut is probably an accurate representation of what takes place in one of these rituals.
 He was certainly involved with some of their circles and must have been exposed to things like this on more than a few occasions..
 As a side note, he was apparently killed because he refused to cut a scene which contained subliminal triggers that were intended to break the mind-control programs of the people in the audience.
 Following his death, the scene was cut and never made it to the final film.

 I neither believe or disbelieve such a paranoid tale, but it's pretty weird that he always got these unlimited budgets and all the time in the world to make his little movies.
-And it does always seem like he knows more about the inner workings of the world than we ever will.
+And it does always seem like he knows more about the cold, brutal, shiny inner workings of the world than we ever will.

 The Hollywood system preaches freedom while constraining it, and the Sacrificial Woman is their bible.
 In the 1930s, Farmer was driven insane and hauled off the nuthouse for daring to speak her mind and not kowtow to the dull patriarchal scoldings of law and order.
-Lohan, with her missed court appointments and relapses, also knows the way Hollywood exploits hot mess 'truth' even while sacrificing it on the altar of insurance premium fiction, requiring daily drug tests on the set of a movie about drugs, and/or otherwise getting mad when their actresses stop acting like gentle doormats and start breaking windows, even though if their male actors do the same thing it's just bad boys having fun.
+Lohan, with her missed court appointments and relapses, also knows the way Hollywood exploits hot mess 'truth' even while sacrificing it on the altar of insurance premium fiction, requiring daily drug tests on the set of a movie about drugs, and/or otherwise getting mad when their actresses stop acting like gentle doormats and start breaking windows, even though if their male actors do the same thing it's just boys being 'spirited.'

 This is partly due to gynophobia and partly due to the sacrificial knife always needing a victim.
-They hope for a Marilyn O.D. to turn their creative property into dorm poster legend, but they'll settle for a public burning, the threat of the witch, the chthonic feminine symbolically scorched from the earth so the sexually frustrated housewives don't have to worry they're missing something in while they outfit their cages in the latest gold gildings.
+They hope for a Marilyn overdose to turn their creative property into dorm poster legend, but they'll settle for a public burning, the threat of the witch, the chthonic feminine symbolically scorched from the earth so the sexually frustrated housewives don't have to worry they're missing something while they outfit their cages in the latest gold gildings.

-Those plots are long gone, but Von Trier hasn't forgotten them and in this his breakthrough English language movie Watson's sexual degradation on behalf her injured husband's health is just an alchemical X-rated upgrade of the same dark sacrificial gesture.
+Those plots are long gone, but Von Trier hasn't forgotten them and in this his breakthrough English language movie Watson's sexual degradation on behalf of her injured husband's health is just an alchemical X-rated upgrade of the same dark sacrificial gesture.
 Ditto Bjork's letting herself get hung so her son can have an eye operation in Dancer in the Dark.
 It's not 'sexism' per se underneath this but the nature of true persona sacrifice, and faith that God (or the Devil) never misses a payment so long as you follow through on giving up every last thing you hold dear.
-It's not until Dogville that this sacrificial chain is finally broken, and the wrenching pain of every woman's sacrifice on the altar of their selfless love comes roaring back with a vengeance, like ripping the new testament out of the bible and using it to light the fire under a bound and thorn-crowned Rick Santorum.
+It's not until Dogville that this sacrificial chain is finally broken, and the wrenching pain of every woman's sacrifice on the altar of their selfless love comes roaring back with a vengeance, like ripping the new testament out of the bible and using it to light the fire under a bound-and-thorn-crowned Rick Santorum.

 + Dark Secret of Harvest Home